rickstaa/stable-learning-control/docs/spinningup/rl_intro3.rst

     In practice, :math:`V^{\pi}(s_t)` cannot be computed exactly, so it has to be approximated.
 This is usually done with a neural network, :math:`V_{\phi}(s_t)`, which is updated concurrently with the policy (so that the value network always approximates the value function of the most recent policy).

-    The simplest method for learning :math:`V_{\phi}`, used in most implementations of policy optimization algorithms (including VPG, TRPO, PPO, and A2C), is to minimize a mean-squared-error objective:
+    The simplest method for learning :math:`V_{\phi}`, used in most implementations of policy optimization algorithms (including VPG, TRPO, PPO, and A2C), is to minimise a mean-squared-error objective:

     .. math:: \phi_k = \arg \min_{\phi} \underE{s_t, \hat{R}_t \sim \pi_k}{\left( V_{\phi}(s_t) - \hat{R}_t \right)^2},

     |
     where :math:`\pi_k` is the policy at epoch :math:`k`.
 This is done with one or more steps of gradient descent, starting from the previous value parameters :math:`\phi_{k-1}`.

 Other Forms of the Policy Gradient